A Conversation with RJ Starr

 Where did you go to school, and what did you study?

-Along the way I kept returning to psychology for my postgraduate work.
-And I am currently working toward a second doctorate.
+Along the way, I continued to study psychology, philosophy, theology, and the broader traditions concerned with human meaning.
 If I had my way, I would be taking formal classes until the last possible moment of my life.
 I am always a student.
 That is not a posture.
 It is simply how I am oriented.

 That career path is unusually broad.
 How did all of those experiences shape the framework you eventually built?

-They are the framework.
+They are part of the framework.
 That is the honest answer.

-I have worked with virtually every type of population and demographic across forty years.
-I have observed, in person and at close range, almost the full range of what human beings are capable of.
-That is not a credential I would trade for any number of clinical hours.
+I have observed, in person and at close range, an unusually broad range of what human beings and human systems are capable of across many decades.
 The framework had to be able to hold all of that.
-It had to be built from that material, not imposed upon it.
+It had to be built from that material.

 At what point did you begin to think of yourself as doing original theoretical work, rather than simply applying what others had built?

 So in some form, I have been doing this for close to fifty years.
 What changed in the last decade was consolidation.
-The tree, the observations, the journals and diaries, the articles I had written over the years for various publications in social and HR and business, the patterns I had mapped across forty years of working with people, all of it began to come together into something that had a shape.
+The tree, the observations, the journals and diaries, the articles I had written over the years in organizational, leadership, and applied psychology contexts, the patterns I had mapped across decades of working with people and systems, all of it began to come together into something that had a shape.
 That shape became Psychological Architecture.

-I do not think of myself as a groundbreaking theorist in the self-congratulatory sense.
+I do not think of myself as a groundbreaking theorist.
 I am doing what I have always done: asking questions, looking for patterns, and mapping those patterns based on what the evidence shows.
 The website, which represents an immense body of accumulated work, is the result of that process conducted over decades.
 It did not appear fully formed.
 It accumulated.

 You describe yourself as a theorist in theoretical and integrative psychology.
 What does that actually mean, and how does it differ from what most people think of when they hear the word psychologist?

 Integrative means the work does not stay inside a single school of thought.
-Psychological Architecture draws on what is empirically supported and what is observationally durable across traditions, without being bound to any one of them.
-The goal is a framework comprehensive enough to account for the full range of psychological experience, not just the portion that falls within one discipline's jurisdiction.
+Psychological Architecture draws on what is empirically supported, philosophically durable, and observationally consistent across traditions, without being bound to any one of them.
+The goal is a framework comprehensive enough to account for human experience at both individual and organizational scales.

 Your work centers on a framework you developed called Psychological Architecture.
 How would you describe it to someone encountering it for the first time?

-Psychological Architecture is a structural framework for understanding how the mind, emotions, identity, and meaning are organized within a person, and how failures in that organization produce the range of difficulties we recognize as psychological distress, dysfunction, or disconnection.
+Psychological Architecture is a structural framework for understanding how mind, emotion, identity, and meaning are organized within persons and how those same domains appear in groups, institutions, leadership systems, cultures, and structures of authority.

 Where did this framework come from?
 What was the actual problem you were trying to solve?